Quinnod345/eoschatai/MIGRATION-GUIDE.md

 # Database Migration Guide

-This guide explains how to work with database migrations in the EOS Chat AI project.
+This guide explains how to work with database migrations in the EOSAI project.

 ## Overview